ccollicutt/swiftacular/README.md

 ## Virtual machines created

-Seven Vagrant-based virtual machines (vms) are used for this playbook:
+Seven Vagrant-based virtual machines are used for this playbook:

 * __package_cache__ - One apt-cacher-ng server so that you don't have to download packages from the Internet over and over again, only once
 * __authentication__ - One Keystone server for authentication